-Prosecution is the customs investigative body.
-It is made up of approximately 190 specially trained staff members with judicial police powers and is responsible for combating serious cases of smuggling.
+Prosecution is the investigative body of the Federal Customs Administration.
+It has approximately 190 specially trained employees with judicial police powers and is responsible for combating serious cases of smuggling.

-In addition to tax fraud cases (customs duties, VAT upon importation, taxes and duties on tobacco, alcohol, mineral oils, etc.), it also works to fight smuggling in the areas of species protection (CITES Convention), infectious animal diseases, medicines, cabotage, etc.
+Aside from tax and duty fraud cases (customs duties, import VAT, taxes and duties on tobacco, alcohol, mineral oil, etc.), Prosecution also works in other areas such as species protection (CITES Convention), combating of infectious animal diseases, smuggling of medicines and cabotage.

 It is active both at the border and within Switzerland.
 In order to optimise its operations throughout Switzerland, Prosecution has offices in Bern, Basel, Zurich, Lausanne and Lugano.
 It can intervene when an offence is committed, or even several years later.

 In recent years, Prosecution has dealt with major cases such as the following: